 The statements of our nation's founders regarding unalienable rights were grounded in an understanding of objective truth, which today is being rapidly replaced by the prevailing theories of moral relativism and spiritual indifference.
 At one time, evangelism was primarily associated with sharing factual information that bolstered faith and informed individual feelings.
 Conversely, in today's world we find that people are more interested in a holistic experience of feeling that enkindles faith, which is eventually supported by facts.
-The great news is that our Catholic Church provides experience and truth.
-However, in today's ongoing work of evangelization, we see that individuals and parish communities who recognize the desire for a genuine experience are generating greater spiritual vigor and enthusiasm for the faith.
+The great news is that our Catholic Church is good at both approaches.
+However, in today's ongoing work of evangelization, we see that individuals and parish communities who recognize the need for a holistic approach are experiencing greater spiritual vigor and enthusiasm for the faith.
 (Oestreicher, Youth Ministry 3.0, p.
 100)